frankclong/Messenger-Analyzer/README.md

 * numpy
 * spacy (with en_core_web_sm model)
 * pymongo

+Run `pip install -r requirements.txt` to install all

 ## How to download Facebook Messages Data
 1. After logging in to facebook.com, click the dropdown menu in the top right corner.
 Select "Settings & Privacy" --> "Settings"